 Ignite new possibilities with a graduate degree

-Further your knowledge and expertise of chemistry and biochemistry with a Master of Science in natural sciences with an emphasis in chemistry.
-The degree belongs to the College of Sciences and Mathematics as a whole, but you’ll focus primarily on chemistry courses.
+Further your knowledge and expertise of chemistry and biochemistry with a Master of Science in natural and applied sciences with an emphasis in chemistry.
+This degree is offered by the College of Sciences and Mathematics as a whole, but participants focus primarily on chemistry courses.

 This specialized training will give the credentials often needed to teach high school or community college chemistry.
 The master’s degree also prepares you to conduct research in industrial and commercial settings or continue with doctoral studies in chemistry or biochemistry.

-Master of Science in Natural Sciences - emphasis in chemistry with thesis
+Master of Science in natural and applied sciences - emphasis in chemistry

 With careful planning, it is possible to condense the conventional six-year plan of study typically required to earn both a bachelor’s and a master’s into five years.
-By using the summers to remove prerequisite blocks, balance academic loads and begin research work as an undergraduate, a student can earn both a bachelor's degree and a master's degree in five calendar years.
+By using the summers to remove prerequisite blocks, balance academic loads and begin research work as an undergraduate, a student can earn both degrees in five calendar years.